-The regular monthly meetings of the Board of Directors of St. Vrain Sanitation District shall be held at 9:00 a.m. on the 3rd Wednesday 3:30 pm on the 3rd Thursday of every month in the Board Room of the St. Vrain Sanitation District Administrative Office located at 11307 Business Park Circle, Firestone, Colorado, 80504.
+The regular monthly meetings of the Board of Directors of St. Vrain Sanitation District shall be held at 3:30 p.m. on the 3rd Thursday of every month in the Board Room of the St. Vrain Sanitation District Administrative Office located at 11307 Business Park Circle, Firestone, Colorado, 80504.
 Public places for posting notice of such meetings are determined by Board Resolution at the regularly scheduled Board of Directors meetings in January.